 08. Become an affiliate

-Remember when we looked at how much bloggers are actually making?
+Remember when we looked at how much money bloggers actually earn?
 Their expense reports show us that nearly all top bloggers use affiliate marketing as part of their monetization strategy.
-There’s a good reason for this: affiliate marketing is a relatively easy source of passive income.
+And for good reason: affiliate marketing is a relatively easy source of passive income.

 To find brands to partner with as an affiliate, browse the web for affiliate marketing programs that can connect you with different products or companies.
 Some of the most popular programs include: